PretendoNetwork/3ds-Friend-Account-Manager/README.md

 - [pinklimes](https://github.com/gitlimes) for the CIA version banner
 - [TraceEntertains](https://github.com/TraceEntertains) for making a CIA version of Nimbus and maintaining the project
+- [DaniElectra](https://github.com/DaniElectra) for making the 3DS HTTP and Socket patches
 - [SciresM](https://github.com/SciresM) for making the 3DS SSL patches
 - [zaksabeast](https://github.com/zaksabeast) for the original 3ds-Friend-Account-Manager and all the research into the friends and act system titles
 - [shutterbug2000](https://github.com/shutterbug2000) for the GUI